top of page

 KIWA

 KIWA is more than just a tea house, it's an immersive experience.
-Our space is designed to reflect the beauty of Korean culture and art, with captivating pieces adorning our walls and filling our second floor gallery.
+Our space is designed to reflect the beauty of Korean culture and art.
 Our menu is a fusion of Korean culinary traditions and contemporary flavors, all made with fresh ingredients and prepared with care.
 Come in and embark on a journey through Korea's essence, all under one roof.

 KIWA collaborates with Korean art galleries, artists, and culinary experts in the United States and Korea to showcase and celebrate the rich lifestyle and arts of Korea